ddbj/www/_faq/en/sftp-e.md

 When these are correct, because we do not support technical details regarding use of third-party softwares, please refer to websites of softwares or confirm your system administrators whether ssh, port 22 (DRA/GEA/DDBJ/MetaboBank) and 443 (JGA), is allowed or not.

+Accounts newly created on the [DDBJ Account](https://accounts.ddbj.nig.ac.jp) system are immediately available for use via sftp.
+However, it may take about 15 minutes before they can be used in D-way/JGA.
+Please note this in advance.

 ### Check if communication is allowed in the user environment {#allow}

 As requested, the DDBJ Center will investigate access logs to ftp-private.ddbj.nig.ac.jp.